What is Cardiac Rehabilitation?

 Your first session will be one-on-one with a staff member to discuss your health history, set personalized goals, and develop an individualized exercise prescription.
 During each subsequent session, you will engage in an hour of supervised exercise while wearing a heart monitor.
 Staff will monitor your vital signs, symptoms, and exertion levels.

-- Weekly group education sessions on cardiovascular risk factor management
+- Individual education on cardiovascular risk factor management

 - Individual consultation with a Registered Dietitian to learn about heart-healthy eating